ChandanaVaidya17/Django-chat-web-app/README.md

 # How to run this
-1.Clone the repository
+- Clone the repository
-2.Install the django
+- Install the django
-  pip install django
+- pip install django

-3.Open the project
+- Open the project
-4.In the project's directory do python manage.py runserver
+- In the project's directory do python manage.py runserver